Setting up a marine farm

 - resource consent (also known as a coastal permit) from the local council or authority

-- an MPI assessment of the potential effect of the farm on fishing (known as an undue adverse effects test)
+- our assessment of the potential effect of the farm on fishing (known as an undue adverse effects test)

 - to be a registered fish farmer.